Plumbing Details & Straw Bale Homes

 Bathrooms

-Another plumbing detail commonly used in conventional homes is the placement of the tub or shower against an exterior wall.
-The extent of the risk is proportional to the permeability of the finish materials for the shower.
-In other words, if a drop in fiberglass unit is used to create the walls of the shower, the bales can be adequately protected with minimal extra effort.
-On the other hand, if some porous tile or natural stone is used, the substrate will have to be protected with extra care as water will find its way through the finish.
-There are many options, including tile (well-backed), solid surface material used on countertops, metal roofing, natural stone, glass, drop-in fiberglass units, and others.
+Another plumbing detail commonly used in conventional homes is placing the tub or shower against an exterior wall.
+The extent of the risk is proportional to the permeability of the shower's finish materials.
+In other words, if a drop-in fiberglass unit is used to create the shower walls, the bales can be adequately protected with minimal extra effort.

 The diagram to the left shows how this is useful in the case of a tub unit.
 Note that the isolation walls completely separate the bales from the tub, and the framed wall is insulated and protected from water intrusion with conventional detailing.